-Figure 8 shows the weekday utilization profile for publicly available on-street and off-street spaces.
+Figure 8 shows the weekday utilization profile for public on-street and off-street spaces.
 For the on-street time-limited and unregulated spaces, the peak utilization of 60-percent (202 spaces) occurs around 12PM, well-below an ideal utilization rate of 85-percent.
 Meanwhile, 75-percent (280 spaces) of spaces in off-street lots are utilized during the same peak period.
 Even at peak utilization, there are still over 150 empty publically-available spaces.

-Figure 8 Weekday Utilization Profile - Publicly Available Spaces
+Figure 8 Weekday Utilization Profile - Public Spaces

-Publicly Available On-Street Parking Space Utilization
+Public On-Street Parking Space Utilization

-Publicly Available Off-Street Parking Lot Space Utilization
+Public Off-Street Parking Lot Space Utilization

 On-street spaces are regulated by time-limits, by Town permits, or unregulated.
 Figure 9 is a breakdown of the on-street regulations by supply and peak weekday demand.
 This data indicates that very short term spaces (under an hour) and longer-term spaces (three hour and permit) have the highest demand.
-Figure 9 also shows the off-street regulations by supply and peak weekday demand.
-Off-street 2-hour spaces and paid spaces have the highest demand.

-ON-STREET
+Figure 9 Weekday On-street Inventory

 Regulation # of Spaces Peak Demand

-1 hour 87 95%
+1 hour 87 98%

 1 hour + 15 minute (11AM - 2PM) 5 80%

 15 minute 16 87%

-2 hour 116 38%
+2 hour 258 43%

 3 hour 10 80%

-Permit 10 80%
+Permit 55 88%

 Unregulated 98 62%

-TOTAL 342